brianjtarte/reading-notes/day2.md

 It is important that you find what works best for you and your situation.
 There are plenty of great text editors to choose from, some free, and some paid.

+## Terminal Cheats

+*cd = Change directory
+ls = list all items in the directory mkdir = create a new directory cd .. = go back a level in the directory touch myfile.txt = create a new file called "myfile.txt" code myfile.txt = open myfile.txt into VSCode cp nameoffile.ext [newlocationoffile] = copy a file to a new location (cp myfile.txt ../folder2) mv nameoffile.ext [newlocationofFile] = move the file to a new location (example: mv myfile.txt ../folder2) rm myfile.txt = remove/delete file*

 [Home Page](index.md)